 The curfew policy is established to ensure maximum safety for all delegates.
 Please note that all delegates will be held accountable to these conference-wide rules, regardless of any individual policies that may be instituted by participating schools.
 All delegates need to physically be back in the hotel half an hour before curfew.
 (For example, on Friday night, curfew is at midnight, but delegates must be back by 11:30 p.m.)
 At this point, security staff will be watching the entrances to the Hilton, and any students arriving late will be appropriately sanctioned.
 In the half hour before curfew while delegates are required to be in the hotel delegates may socialize in common areas of the Hilton.

 Delegates may not, however, congregate in the hallways, so as to respect other hotel guests.
 If students are excessively loud, we reserve the right to direct students to their room, even prior to official curfew.
-Noise within rooms should be kept to a minimum in order to respect other guests In accordance with Hilton fire code policies, doors may not be propped open with the door guard lock.
+Noise within rooms should be kept to a minimum in order to respect other guests.
+In accordance with Hilton fire code policies, doors may not be propped open with the door guard lock.

-NAIMUN LVI Security Staff reserves the right to sanction delegates defying any aspect of the Delegate Code of Conduct, including curfew or noise violations.
+NAIMUN Security Staff reserves the right to sanction delegates defying any aspect of the Delegate Code of Conduct, including curfew or noise violations.
 All violations will be noted in an official log maintained throughout the weekend.
 Students involved in multiple citations may be subject to consequences at the discretion of the NAIMUN Security Staff and the Secretary-General, including but not limited to the loss of award eligibility, removal from committee session(s), or, in extreme instances, expulsion from the conference.

-In committee session In order to ensure an environment conducive to the goals of the conference, all delegates must adhere to an appropriate and respectful dress code, as mandated by the Delegate Code of Conduct.
+In order to ensure an environment conducive to the goals of the conference, all delegates must adhere to an appropriate and respectful dress code, as mandated by the Delegate Code of Conduct.
 Western Business Attire is required of all participants while committees are in session.
 NAIMUN staffers reserve the right, at their discretion, to request that delegates violating the dress code change their clothes.

 Western Business Attire is not required at out-of-committee events, including Hilltop Madness and the Delegate Dance.
 While these events are casual, delegates are encouraged to maintain appropriate attire.
 If a NAIMUN staffer deems an outfit unacceptable, (s)he reserves the right to ask a delegate to change his or her clothes.
-Please note that Friday morning tours to many formal locations, such as embassies or the State Department will request that delegates dress in business casual.
+Please note that Friday morning tours of many formal locations, such as embassies or the State Department, will request that delegates dress in business casual.

 Codes of Conduct and Medical Forms

 Delegate Code of Conduct and Medical Forms must be turned in for each student before the conference.
 Please send forms by delegation rather than individually.
-All forms must be signed and filled out, scanned, and turned into our Director of Registration at email@example.com before Conference Registration.
+All forms must be signed and filled out, scanned, and turned into our Director of Registration at firstname.lastname@example.org before Conference Registration.
 The Code of Conduct is based on the philosophy of creating an atmosphere suitable to teaching and learning international relations and diplomatic principles.
-As a condition of attending NAIMUN LVI, the Conference Executives require all participants to sign and abide by this Code to guarantee a respectful environment suitable for the attainment of the Conference’s goals.
+As a condition of attending NAIMUN, the Conference Executives require all participants to sign and abide by this Code to guarantee a respectful environment suitable for the attainment of the Conference’s goals.

 The delegate medical form authorizes the Georgetown International Relations Association, Inc. (GIRA) and the conference of the North American Invitational Model United Nations (NAIMUN) staff, volunteers, and other designees to provide the information contained therein to any medical or emergency personnel in the event medical treatment appears necessary.
 The form expressly releases GIRA, its members, officer, agents, volunteers, staff, and others acting on its behalf from any and all liability of whatever kind for their actions and/or inactions in connection with the preparation and conduct of the NAIMUN Conference.
 This general release from liability will be given the broadest possible interpretation applicable under law.
 By signing you agree to indemnify and hold harmless GIRA its members, officer, agents, volunteers, staff, and others acting on its behalf from any and all claims, demands, or suits resulting in attendance of the conference.